pbklink/motif-core/etc/motif-core.api.md

     constructor();
     // (undocumented)
     getValue(record: Scan): RenderValue;
 }

+// Warning: (ae-missing-release-tag) "DisplayColorSchemeGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DisplayColorSchemeGridField extends ColorSchemeGridField {
+    constructor(scheme: ColorSettings);
+    // (undocumented)
+    getValue(record: ColorSchemeGridRecordStore.Record): StringRenderValue;
+}

 // Warning: (ae-missing-release-tag) "DisposableRecord" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)